 So...
 How Safe Is Islamabad Really?

-The biggest fear for foreigners in Islamabad, when it comes to safety, is due to the fact that this country has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so called western institutions.
+The biggest fear for foreigners in Islamabad, when it comes to safety, is because this country has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so-called western institutions.

 Most recently, there was an explosion at a fruit market on 9 April 2014 and terrorists attacked a court in the F8 on 3 March 2014.

-But the reality is quite different and the city is actually pretty safe.
+But the reality is quite different and the city is pretty safe.

 Women that walk the streets alone will attract male attention, especially in areas of the city not often frequented by westerners.